words Al Woods

 Micromanaging by constantly giving new instructions or correcting your employees can keep people from concentrating on doing their jobs well.
 You should let experienced individuals make their own decisions when possible.
 If you don’t agree with some of those decisions, tell the members of your workforce how they can improve during performance reviews instead of interrupting them while they’re taking care of important tasks.
 This gives people a chance to learn new skills, gain leadership experience and observe the consequences of their actions.
 Additional autonomy also saves time for managers and allows people to find ways to innovate and increase efficiency without violating company rules.

 Set Clear Goals

 Workers have a hard time performing well when they’re not sure what managers want.
 You should let people know what they’re expected to accomplish every day.
-For example, salespeople should have a goal to sell a certain number of products per week, and call center workers should take care of as many customers per hour as possible.
+For example, salespeople should have a goal to sell a certain number of products per week.
+Call center workers should take care of as many customers per hour as possible by following the best call handling behaviors.
 You can base your company’s goals on what top performers can accomplish.